-The third element is made up of largely White working class and middle class groups who mistrust the state and are concerned with security, the family, gender and age relations within the home, sexuality, and traditional and fundamentalist religious values and knowledge.
+The third element is made up of largely White working-class and middle-class groups who mistrust the state and are concerned with security, the family, gender and age relations within the home, sexuality, and traditional and fundamentalist religious values and knowledge.
 They form an increasingly active segment of authoritarian populists who are powerful in education and in other areas of politics and social and cultural policy.
-They provide much of the support from below for neo-liberal and neo-conservative positions, since they see themselves as disenfranchised by the 'secular humanism' that supposedly now pervades public schooling.
+They provide much of the support from below for neoliberal and neoconservative positions, because they see themselves as disenfranchised by the "secular humanism" that supposedly now pervades public schooling.
 They are also often among those larger numbers of people whose very economic livelihoods are most at stake in the economic restructuring and capital flight that we are now experiencing.

-Many home schoolers combine beliefs from all three of these tendencies; but it is the last one which seems to drive a large portion of the movement (Kintz, 1997; Detwiler, 1999).
+Many home schoolers combine beliefs from all three of these tendencies; but it is the last one that seems to drive a large portion of the movement.